SalJahromi/blastinR/README.md

 A function to retrieve hit sequences from blast search results from within R.

-* `query_ids` is a vector which holds the ID of queries to be retrieved.
+* `query_ids` is a vector which holds the ID of queries for which we want to retrieve their corresponding hit sequences.
 * `blast_results` parameter is the dataframe output of the blastinr function.
 * `NumHitseqs` Default is 1.
 The number of hits returned.
 * `outfile` indicates the name and path of the output file.